lawndoc/jaws/jawsVM/README.md

 ## Starting/Stopping Interpretation

 Jaws code will only interpret whitespace tokens in the section of the file between the Jaws Header and Footer.
 There can be any number of such sections in the same file.
-This gives the Jaws interpreter the ability to start and stop interpretation any number of times until the end-of-program statement is reached.
+This gives the Jaws interpreter the ability to start and stop interpretation any number of times until the End-of-Program statement is reached.
 The tokens that make up the Header and the Footer are identical:

 `[LF][Tab][Space]` Header/Footer

+`[LF][LF][LF]` End-of-Program

 ## Instruction Set